Parkland student journalists honor their fellow peers and teachers with commemorative newspaper

 Now they’ve channeled their grief through journalism, offering the world a closer glimpse at the lives lost through a commemorative edition of the student newspaper paid for entirely with charitable donations.

-The edition, published earlier this month, is a special issue, which profiles each of the victims lost in the mass shooting: 14 students and three school employees.
+The edition, distributed to students today, is a special issue, which profiles each of the victims lost in the mass shooting: 14 students and three school employees.

 A GoFundMe campaign created the day of the shooting that has raised nearly $50,000 was intended to cover the cost of producing a 40-page commemorative edition, but that money will instead be used to establish a fund to support the school’s journalism program.